X-ray magnetic circular dichroism and resonant inelastic X-ray scattering explained: role of many-body correlation and valence fluctuations: Supplementary References

 \subsection{Electronic structure}

 To check the validity of our AIM calculation, we explore the electronic structures and compare them with those from the mean-field density functional theory (DFT) calculation.
-To obtain the density of states (DOSs) from AIM, we first calculated the one-particle Green function for a given frequency point $z$, which is expressed as follows:
+To obtain the density of states (DOSs) from AIM, we first calculate the one-particle Green function for a given frequency point $z$, which is expressed as follows:

 where $d_{\alpha}$ ($d_{\alpha}^\dagger$) is the annihilation (creation) operator of valence $\alpha$ states and $\left| \Psi_g \right>$, $E_g$, and $\mu_c$ are the ground state, ground energy, and chemical potential, respectively. $\mu_c$ is determined from the Fermi level, which is to be located between electron and hole bands.
 The partial DOS of $\alpha$ state can be computed by $A_\alpha(\omega) = -\frac{1}{\pi}\textrm{Im} G_{\alpha\alpha}(\omega+i\delta_b)$, where $\delta_b$ being the broadening parameter.
-The DFT calculations were performed employing the Vienna ab initio simulation package (VASP).
-We utilized SCAN (strongly constrained and appropriately normed semilocal) functional employing the realistic supercell of La$_{3/4}$Sr$_{1/4}$MnO$_3$ with eight formula units.
+We set $\delta_b$ to be 0.3 eV.
+To simulate the spectra of La$_{0.7}$Sr$_{0.3}$MnO$_3$, we use a weighted sum of separate calculations for the Mn$^{4+}$ and Mn$^{3+}$ ions.
+The DFT calculations are performed employing the Vienna ab initio simulation package (VASP).
+We utilize SCAN (strongly constrained and appropriately normed semilocal) functional employing the realistic supercell of La$_{3/4}$Sr$_{1/4}$MnO$_3$ with eight formula units.
 The energy cut for the plane waves is 400 eV and Monkhorst-Pack $k$-mesh of 4 $\times$ 4 $\times$ 4 was used.

 Figure~\ref{Fig_dos} present the partial DOS calculated from the AIM and DFT.
 We can clearly see that our AIM result qualitatively captures the main features of the DFT calculations: i) the bonding bands of Mn-$3d$ and O-$2p$ orbitals are spread over $-7$--$-5$ eV, ii) spin-up antibonding bands are located at around $-2$ eV, and iii) the unoccupied spin-down bands of Mn-$3d$ orbitals have main peak at around $2$ eV with subpeak at $4$ eV.
-Even though some details such as metallic bands at Fermi level and non-bonding O-$2p$ bands at around $-5$--$-2$ eV are different due to finite-size cluster limits, the essential features are well-captured from our AIM.
+Even though some details such as metallic bands at Fermi level and non-bonding O-$2p$ bands at around $-5$ -- $-2$ eV are different due to finite-size cluster limits, the essential features are well-captured from our AIM.
 And we believe that the AIM calculation is capable to simulate the excitation spectra of LSMO with large energy scale ranges of about $10$ eV.